The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 • Group exercise classes: Encourage participation in group exercise classes specifically designed for older adults, such as yoga, tai chi, or water aerobics.
 These classes provide a supportive environment and an opportunity to socialize.

-B. Stimulating cognitive functions
+B. Stimulating Cognitive Functions

 Brain exercises and mental stimulation